5 Best Septic-Safe Toilet Cleaners (Avoid Expensive Fixes)

 septic-safe-toilet-bowl-cleaner

-Now that we know that this toilet cleaner is septic-safe, the next questions should obviously be “does it actually do the real job”?
-Being septic-safe is one thing and cleaning a toilet to expectation is another thing altogether.
-Let us start by a brief history.
+Now that we know that this toilet cleaner is septic-safe, the next question should obviously be, “does it actually do the real job”?
+Being septic-safe is one thing, and cleaning a toilet to expectation is another thing altogether.
+Let us start with a brief history.

 The Green Works toilet bowl cleaner brand was started in 2008 by Maria Ochomogo, a Clorox scientist.
 She was inspired by her environmentally-conscious daughter to come up with a powerful but naturally derived toilet cleaner.

 This toilet bowl cleaner works as advertised.
-It will removal tough stains, mineral deposits like calcium and the notorious brown stains which at times forms a ring around the toilet bowl.
+It will remove tough stains, mineral deposits like calcium, and the notorious brown stains, which at times form a ring around the toilet bowl.
 Its nozzle is angled to make it easier to pour it out around the bowl rim.

 CHECK PRICE ON AMAZON